DUI (Driving Under the Influence) Defense Attorney to Fight your Fort Lauderdale charge

 On average, five people are arrested for a driving under the influence (DUI) in Broward County every day.
 Law enforcement detained over 1,900 people in the County on DUI charges in 2015, making it a common offense.
 While the risks associated with DUI have been widely publicized, Florida drivers continue to find themselves facing DUI charges.
 The causes for this are as varied and unique as the people of the state themselves.

-Next, drivers must address the legal aspect of the DUI charge.
 Florida imposes harsh penalties on those convicted of impaired driving, even first-time offenders.
 The consequences can include:

 - Loss of licensure

 DUI conviction penalties can be felt in your personal, professional, and financial life.
 A conviction can cause personal embarrassment, difficulty finding or maintaining employment, financial hardship, have consequences on your professional license, and more.

 DUI DEFENSE ATTORNEY IN SOUTH FLORIDA

 Regardless if it is your first or fourth DUI charge, it is important that you find an experienced DUI defense attorney to assess the strengths and weaknesses of your case.
 Not every defense attorney or law firm has the legal experience and training necessary to defeat a DUI charge.